 Following a final determination in the institution's disciplinary proceeding that domestic violence, dating violence, sexual assault, or stalking has been committed, the institution may impose a sanction depending on the mitigating and aggravating circumstances involved.
-The possible sanctions include verbal reprimand; written reprimand; mandatory training, coaching, or counseling; mandatory monitoring; partial or full probation; partial or full suspension; fines; permanent separation from the institution (i.e., termination or dismissal); physical restriction from College property; cancellation of contracts; and any combination of the same.
-An employee may be suspended for any length of time determined appropriate by the Director of Human Resources.
-Following a suspension, the individual will be required to meet with the Vice President of Student Life (student) or Director of Human Resources (employee) to discuss re-entry and expectations going forward.
+The possible sanctions for a student include verbal reprimand; written reprimand; mandatory training, coaching, or counseling; mandatory monitoring; partial or full probation; partial or full suspension; fines; permanent separation from the institution (i.e., termination or dismissal); physical restriction from college property; cancellation of contracts; and any combination of the same.
+In addition to the above sanctions, an employee may be terminated permanently or suspended for any length of time determined appropriate by the Director of Human Resources.
+Following a suspension, the individual will be required to meet with the Vice President of Student Life (student) to determine reentry status on a case-by-case basis or Director of Human Resources (employee) to discuss re-entry and expectations going forward.